Fullmeals.

 Step 1: Prepare the Sourdough Mixture

 Weigh 220g of sourdough starter into a large mixing bowl.
-Add 750g of water and use a whisk to dissolve the sourdough starter completely until no lumps remain.
+Add 750g of water and use a to dissolve the sourdough starter completely until no lumps remain.

 Step 2: Add Salt and Flour

 Add 26g of salt to the sourdough and water mixture and mix until fully incorporated.
-Then, add 1200g of bread flour to the bowl and continue mixing with a dough whisk until all ingredients are fully incorporated and a shaggy dough forms.
+Then, add 1200g of bread flour to the bowl and continue mixing with a dough until all ingredients are fully incorporated and a shaggy dough forms.

 Step 3: First Rest